-One spot to see what owners complain about most often is CarComplaints.com.
-Others can see which vehicles and model years have the most complaints submitted.
+One spot to see what owners complain about most often is Car Complaints.
+Visitors can see which vehicles and model years have the most complaints submitted.
 The site also shows which problems are most frequent.

-Most common Jeep Grand Cherokee problems
+The most common Jeep Grand Cherokee problems

-The TIPM and the engine problems
+The TIPM and the engine problems of the Grand Cherokee

-The leather dashboard bubbles or wrinkles up
+Ugly dashboard bubbles and wrinkles

 Problems appeared on average at around 12,000 miles and cost owners $7,500 to repair.
 Owners gave this a severity rating of 8.9 or “pretty bad.”
 The issues with this model year earned the 2015 Grand Cherokee Car Complaints’ “Beware of the Clunker” seal.